mint-lab/rtl/README.md

 ```

 If you don't have a model estimator, you need to define it at first.
-Please refer an example, [ExampleMean.cpp](https://github.com/sunglok/rtl/blob/master/examples/ExampleMean.cpp), which calculate the mean of data when they include outliers.
+Please refer a simple example, [ExampleMean.cpp](https://github.com/sunglok/rtl/blob/master/examples/ExampleMean.cpp), which calculate the mean of data when they include outliers.

 ### Features
 * __Robust Regression Algorithms__: RANSAC, LMedS, MSAC, MLESAC